kostiadubohrii/computerscience/Linking&Loading.md

 ## Linking and loading

 ### Linking
 A compilation factor is where programs are using external or internal library functrions and how rherse are managed.
-Linking can be done in 2 ways the <br> library <br>
-itself can be incorporated into the program itself include a complete file for all libraries - tkinter, PyQt, Sqlite, os, datetime, rendom, csv.<br>
+Linking can be done in 2 ways the library itself can be incorporated into the program itself include a complete file for all libraries - tkinter, PyQt, Sqlite, os, datetime, rendom, csv.<br>
 <br>
 We dont need to use all of them, makes the fiels mush biggeer oonger to load, slowerr access times.
 We create a link and keep the files seperate - located in close proxmity import not all library functions